moo014/moo014/README.md

 - 👋 Hi, I’m @moo014
 - 👀 I’m interested in learning real knowledge that makes me 1% better than yesterday
 - 🌱 I’m currently learning Programming .
-- 💞️ I’m looking to any scholarship that brings me more closer to be a professional programmer.
+- 💞️ I’m looking for any scholarship that brings me more closer to be a professional programmer.
 - 📫 How to reach me ... mohsen.14kj@yahoo.com

 <!---